Awjin/pro-fresh-resume/README.md

 ```

 ###Entry
 The resume entry.
-There are 3 fields: 1 and 2 are left-aligned, and 3 is
+There are three fields: 1 and 2 are left-aligned, and 3 is
 right-aligned.
 ```
 \entry{Job Title}{Company Name}{Dates}